Encinitas Powers of Attorney

 Powers of Attorney in Action

-This frees my wife up, as she can use that document to sign for me and get the needed money.
+The Power of Attorney frees up my wife, as she can use that document to sign for me and get the needed money.
 In some circumstances a spouse may be unable to sign.
 Learn more about what to do in these circumstances.

-And, it’s not just for emergencies or accidents.
+And, a Financial Power of Attorney is not just for emergencies or accidents.
 Clients who are married to military personnel need a Power of Attorney sometimes when their spouse is deployed and unavailable to handle a business or family matter.
 Once again, the Power of Attorney can free up the spouse to deal with the matter without delay.

 Properly Draft Your Estate Plan

 For those reasons and others, a Power of Attorney is an important document to have as part of a properly drafted estate plan.
 At the Law Offices of Joseph Adelizzi, our attorneys are happy to help you decide what kind of power of attorney is right for you and your estate plan.
-Call
+Schedule an appointment or call